 We are authors, feminists, consultants, and staunch Europeans based in Germany and the United States.
-Our work focuses on the areas European integration and gender equality.
-We write and publish articles and books, give workshops and keynote speeches, moderate and provide consulting.
+Our work focuses on gender equality, male allyship, and European integration.
+We consult organizations and businesses, write and publish articles and books, give workshops and keynote speeches, and moderate events.

 Ever since meeting at college in the United States in 2008, the two of us talked about our world and how it may be improved.
 We realized that we shared a keen interest in politics and finding concrete solutions to big societal questions.
 Back in Germany in 2013 we commenced to contribute to public debates by writing Op-Eds and launching our first political campaigns.
 Whether #FreeInterrail, #EuropeLovesUK, or UN Women's #HeForShe: what began as a hobby has since turned into a full-time devotion.